Yawprs/cosmicCruisin/readme.md

 I have a gameLoop running to track the movement of the pieces.
 It checks for changes, then clears, then re-renders everything on the canvas every 100 milliseconds.

 Lastly, I have a start button, with an eventListener which on click begins the game (via function).
 The button also acts as a reset button.

+One thing I don't fully understand is that the game is meant to win once you reach level 10, however it wins when you reach level 4.